wa1gon/RigBus/README.md

-RigcontrolAAS
+RigGate
 =============

-Ham Web Sockets Project
+StarGate Amateur Web Services Project

-Rig Control As A Service is an Amateur Radio application service that controls the settings on Amateur Radios
+RigGate As A Service is an Amateur Radio application service that controls the settings on Amateur Radios